nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/how-to-install-and-configure-ssl-certificates.md

 ﻿---
-title: How to install and configure SSL certification
+title: How to install and configure SSL certificates
-uid: en/getting-started/advanced-configuration/how-to-install-and-configure-ssl-certification
+uid: en/getting-started/advanced-configuration/how-to-install-and-configure-ssl-certificates
 author: git.mariannk
 contributors: git.DmitriyKulagin
 ---

-# How to install and configure SSL certification
+# How to install and configure SSL certificates

 What is an SSL certificate?
 SSL stands for Secure Socket Layer.
 SSL certificates validate your website's identity and encrypt the information visitors send to (or receive from) your site.
 When you have an SSL certificate protecting your website, your customers can rest assured that the information they enter on any secured page is private and can't be viewed by cyber crooks.